alpdud/011ytradecraft/Lab - 4/Lab-4-Instructions.md

 5. Next lets deploy a microservices version of the petclinic application.
 Cleanup the previous run.
 6. Copy the [docker-compose](./docker-compose.yml) file to your lab machine.
+7. Update the docker-compose file with the relevant details and run the following commands.
    ```bash
       mkdir -p lab4/apps
       cd lab4/apps
       docker-compose up -d
    ```
-7. Once the application is up and running interact with it using the url http://lab-machine-fqdn-or-url:8080/
+8. Once the application is up and running interact with it using the url http://lab-machine-fqdn-or-url:8080/
-8. You should see data being populated in Elastic.
+9. You should see data being populated in Elastic.
    ![Alt text](../assets/image-26.png)
-9. As you interact with it, Repeat step 4.
+10. As you interact with it, Repeat step 4.
 What do you see?
 How does the service map look?

 ___